Sri Suriyendra

 Following Prince Itsarasunthon's coronation as Phutthaloetla Naphalai, Princess Bunrot was raised to the rank of queen.
 She was not the only wife since the Siamese monarchs were allowed have many consorts in accordance with tradition.
 Sri Suriyendra shared her husband with Princess Consort Kunthon and Princess Riam (Mother of King Nangklao (or King Rama III)) and a number of the king's concubines.

 Her son, Prince Mongkut became a monk in 1824, the same year that Phutthaloetla Naphalai died.
 It was her son Mongkut who was to be crowned according to tradition.
 However, the nobility decided to offer the crown to Prince Tub, who became King Nangklao (Rama III) (the Prince was a son of concubine, but had been extremely experienced in government).
 Mongkut then remained a monk to avoid court intrigues.

 Sri Suriyendra then left the Grand Palace for the Old Palace (Wang Derm) to live with her son Prince Isaret (previously Prince Chutamani).
-She stayed there until her death in 1836, and she did not live to see her son Mongkut crowned.
+She stayed there until her death on 18 October 1836, and she did not live to see her son Mongkut crowned.